aya49/202105_sfu_cmpt_127/labs/02/README.md

 Array vs memory:
 - In memory: arrays are allocated as contiguous chunk of memory, of size `array-length * sizeof(type)` bytes.
 - Like variable, the memory allocated to the array is automatically freed when the array variable goes out of scope i.e. if you initialize an array in a function, after exiting the function, your array will be automatically freed from memory.
-- **IMPORTANT**: The variable of an array does **NOT** have a separate pointer, the variable name itself is a pointer that points to the first byte of the first element in the array i.e. the name of an array can be used like a pointer, so the following are true:
+- **IMPORTANT**: The variable of an array does **NOT** have a separate pointer, the variable name itself is passed as a pointer that points to the first byte of the first element in the array so the following are true:

 ```C
 int i_array[100];